-The proposed development has an area of 0.2 hectares and will comprise of the construction of a library on a GZT Zone M2 (mixed use) under the Leitrim County Development Plan 2015-2021.
+The proposed development has an area of 0.087 hectares and will comprise of the demolition of existing Function Room & storage sheds and construction of a 4 new residential units on a GZT Zone M2 (City/Town/village Centre, central area) under the Leitrim County Development Plan 2015- 2021.

-Characteristics of the proposed development
+1. Characteristics of the proposed development